dmighty007/dmighty007/README.md

 ```
 dibyendumaity@github
 -------------------------
-* 💻 I am a JRF at SNBNCBS
+* 💻 I am a JRF at SNBNCBS in the department of Chemical and Biological Sciences under the Supervison od Dr. Suman Chakrabarty..
-* 📚 I have a Bachelors in Physics from Midnapore College.
+* 📚 I have a Bachelors in Physics from Midnapore College(Autonomous).
 * 📝 I have a strong interest in Machine Learning and Artificial Intelligence
-- 🔭 Learning Deep Learning & Machine Learning things..
+* 🔭 Learning Deep Learning & Machine Learning things..
-- 🌱 Various techniques of calculating free energy of reactions..
+* 🌱 Various techniques of calculating free energies of reactions..
-- 🌟 Main languages: Python, C++, JavaScript
+* 🌟 Main languages: Python, C++, JavaScript
-- 🚩 Interested in Full Stack Machine Learning Application development
+* 🚩 Interested in Full Stack Machine Learning Application development
-- 💖 In a complicated relationship with Neural Networks
+* 💖 In a complicated relationship with Neural Networks
-- 🎵 Love any songs that sounds good...
+* 🎵 Love any songs that sounds good...
 ```

 <hr>

 <table width="95%" >